stevenroh/wc-ajax-product-filter/README.md

 ## Frequently Asked Questions

+= Incorrect number of products =

+Go to settings page.
+You will see a checkbox to clear transients.

+= Active filters doesn't update =

+Maybe your widgets don't have ids.
+See this support. https://wordpress.org/support/topic/active-filters-doesnt-update/

 = Can I add custom scripts to load after updating shop loop? =

 Yes, you can.
 Go to settings page.
 You will see a text field to put your custom scripts.